nicholasjcamacho/nicholasjcamacho/README.md

 - 👋 Hi, I’m @nicholasjcamacho
 - 👀 I’m interested in sustainability, energy, and data
-- 🌱 I’m currently learning PostgreSQL
+- 🌱 I’m currently working in SAP SuccessFactors
 - 💞️ I’m looking to collaborate on data analysis projects
 - 📫 How to reach me nicholasjcamacho@gmail.com